Augusto Volpini

-Augusto Volpini (1832 – 1911 or 1923) was an Italian painter, mainly genre paintings and portraits.
+Augusto Volpini (1832 – 1911 or 1923) was an Italian painter of mainly genre paintings and portraits.

 He was born in Livorno, and initially trained with the Livornese painter Giovanni Bartolena.
-Among his works: Varietà, Daydreaming child, and Il colpo di grazia.
+Among his works are Varietà, Daydreaming child, and Il colpo di grazia.
 In 1886 at Livorno, he exhibited Una mosca simpatica.
 At the 1886 Promotrici of Florence, he exhibited Studio; in 1887, Odalisca; and in 1889, Povera madre! and a Portrait of Carlotta Cordarf.
 He became professor and curator of the local academy.